fiap-soat-sst/sst-sgdb/README.md

   terraform validate
 ```
 - Fill the env.auto.tfvars with your values
-- Change the enviroments and provider's properties as you need
+- Change the environments and provider's properties as you need

 ## RDS MySql